Yucca glauca: Uses

 Soapweed yucca was a traditional Native American medical plant, used by the Blackfoot, Cheyenne, Lakota, and other tribes.

 Among the Zuni people, the seed pods are boiled and used for food.
 Leaves are made into brushes and used for decorating pottery, ceremonial masks, altars and other objects.
 Leaves are also soaked in water to soften them and made into rope by knotting them together.
 Dried leaves are split, plaited and made into water-carrying head pads.
 Leaves are also used for making mats, cincture pads and other articles.
 The peeled roots are pounded, made into suds and used for washing the head, wool garments and blankets.

 The young flower stalks and unripe fruits can be cooked and eaten.

+Yucca glauca is desirable as a landscaping plant, particularly for low water and high altitude gardens.
+It is an excellent choice for Xeriscaping.
+Not only do this hardy perennial's showy leaves make a striking display, but it is also cold hardy and drought tolerant.
+Its bell shaped flowers, typically cream colored, grow on tall spikes.
+This plant blooms in the summer.
+Yucca glauca is deer resistant.
+This plant can be propagated from seed that has been winterized, from root cuttings, and from stem cuttings.
+The tops of the leaves are needle sharp and must be handled with care.
+It is wise to plant them away from areas that are commonly traversed.